-Even though populism has been on the rise in Europe, populists and populist parties have been far more pervasive in Latin America.
-Over the past decade and a half the most notable cases of populism are found with Hugo Ch\'{a}vez in Venezuela and Evo Morales in Bolivia.
-Indeed, there cannot be a more quintessential case of populism than Chavez with his particular Chavismo \citep{hawkins2010venezuela}.
-Populism in Latin America differs from European populism in that populist leaders and their parties frequently win presidential elections and gain majorities in legislatures - something most populist parties in Europe have been unable to do \footnote{Winning a majority in the legislature is something no populist party in Western Europe has been able to accomplish although Syriza fell one seat short of gaining a majority in September 2015 election.}.
-Populist parties in Latin America also differ from their European counterparts in that they are far more ephemeral.
-Populist parties in Latin America are far less institutionalized and tend to serve as instruments of a strong populist leader coming only to life with the rise of a populist and fading into obscurity after the end of their rule.
-This can be seen in the case of Alberto Fujimori's Cambio 90 party.
+By contrast, populists and populist parties have been far more pervasive and successful in Latin America, frequently winning presidential elections and captuting majorities in legislatures - something most populist parties in Europe have been unable to do \footnote{Winning a majority in the legislature is something no populist party in Western Europe has been able to accomplish although Syriza fell one seat short of gaining a majority in September 2015 election.}.
+The the most notable cases of populism are found in Venezuela (with Hugo Ch\'{a}vez) and Bolivia (with Evo Morales).
+Indeed, Chavez, with his particular Chavismo, is the quintessential case of populism \citep{hawkins2010venezuela}.
+Populist parties in Latin America also differ from their European counterparts in that they are far less institutionalized Populist parties in Latin America tend to serve as instruments of a strong populist leader coming only to life with the rise of a populist leader and then fading into obscurity after the end of their rule.
+Alberto Fujimori's Cambio 90 party is a case in point.
 Founded by Fujimori himself, Cambio 90 quickly came to dominate the legislature by riding Fujimori's coattails.
-This success, however, was shortly lived as the party unraveled when Fujimori was removed from power and quickly faded into obscurity.
+This success, however, was shortly lived and the party unraveled and quickly faded into obscurity when Fujimori was removed from power.

 \par

-While populism has found success in Latin American, populism, as well as its electoral success, is anything but ubiquitous in the region\footnote{See Figure \ref{distribution} which maps the distribution of the prevalence of populism in both Latina American and Western European party systems.
+While populism has found success in Latin American, it is anything but ubiquitous in the region\footnote{See Figure \ref{distribution} which maps the distribution of the prevalence of populism in both Latina American and Western European party systems.
 For this graph populism is measured according to \citet{hawkins2015mapping} criteria.}.
 The intra-regional variation of populism in Latin America is quite striking.
-Recent work by \citet{hawkins2015mapping} weighted electoral results for parties in Latin America and Western Europe by the strength of their populist rhetoric.
+Recent work by \citet{hawkins2015mapping} weights electoral results for parties in Latin America and Western Europe by the strength of their populist rhetoric.
 The strongest populist parties, by their criteria, are found in Venezuela, Bolivia, Ecuador, Argentina, and Peru.
 These results should come as no surprise and serve as a face validity check on their methods.
-Yet even though some of party systems where populism is most prevalent are found in Latin America rather than Western Europe, so too are some of the party systems where populism is least prevalent found in Latin America.
+Yet even though some of the party systems where populism is most prevalent are found in Latin America rather than Western Europe, so too are some of the party systems where populism is the least prevalent.
 Using the same technique, \citet{hawkins2015mapping}\footnote{See Figure 3 in \textit{Mapping Populist Parties in Europe and the Americas}} found that some of the least populist party systems in the two regions are found in Mexico, Paraguay, and Uruguay.

 \par